-- Medication & Treatment – Some prescription medications can lead to hair loss, for both men and women.
-Common treatments known to cause hair loss include cancer treatment such as chemotherapy, blood thinners, birth control pills and some blood pressure medications.
+- Medications – Some prescription medications can lead to hair loss, for both men and women.
+Common culprits include cancer treatment such as chemotherapy, blood thinners, birth control pills and some blood pressure medications.

 Many of these hair loss conditions and causes are reversible, through a careful combination of various therapies, procedures and lifestyle changes.
 During your initial hair loss consultation, Dr. Lodha will perform a careful and thorough evaluation of your current hair and scalp.
 This will allow the Pura team to determine which if any treatment methods will help you to improve the health of your hair.
 For more information on hair loss, or to schedule a consultation contact Pura Dermatology today.

 DISCLAIMER: All information described here is a guideline.
 For true diagnosis and treatment, evaluation with a physician is mandatory.
 Treatments and symptoms discussed here are also a guideline and do not represent all treatments or all symptoms for any condition.